momentine/pace/readme.md

 PACE is designed to test how accessible LLM-generated HTML form components are under different benchmark conditions.
 It supports comparisons across:

-- models
+- **models** — the LLMs being tested
-- system instructions
+- **system instructions** — the setup messages given before each task
-- request variants
+- **request variants** — different ways to phrase the same component request
-- form component types
+- **form component types** — the HTML form elements being generated, such as text inputs, radio groups, or buttons

 Each generated output is evaluated through two complementary layers: